omarabdullah107/monorepo_bmi/README.md

 ﻿# monorepo_bmi

-Creating simple project using lerna tool for constructing a monorepo structure
+ Using lerna tool for constructing a monorepo project.